Methven, Perth and Kinross

-Methven (/ˈmɛvɪn/; Meadhainnigh) is a large village in the Scottish region of Perth and Kinross, on the A85 road due west of the town of Perth.
+Methven (/ˈmɛvɪn/; Meadhainnigh) is a large village in the Scottish region of Perth and Kinross, on the A85 road due west of the city of Perth.
 It is near the village of Almondbank.
 The village has its own primary school, church, bowling club, community halls, playing field with sports facilities and skate-park, and a variety of businesses.

 There is a local primary school in the village, and a large co-educational boarding and day independent school nearby, called Glenalmond College, described by The Good Schools Guide as providing an "outstanding" quality of education.

 Etymology

 A Brittonic name, Methven is thought to be derived from words equivalent to Welsh medd "mead", and maen (in this case, mutated to faen) "stone".

 Businesses

 To the south of the village, along Station Road, a small industrial estate occupies the former site of Methven Station.
 Closed since 27 September 1937, the station was originally the western terminus of the Perth, Almond Valley and Methven Railway.

-Strathearn_distillery, a single malt Scotch whisky distillery is located to the south-west of the village.
+Strathearn distillery, a single malt Scotch whisky distillery is located to the south-west of the village.